• Skip to primary navigation

 Direct Product-Code Search

-When a user enters a product code in the search bar and only a single product is returned, we set it up so that the user would be brought directly to the product page rather than a search result page displaying only that product.
-This helps customers who already know exactly what they need get to the product page more quickly.
+When a user enters a product code in the search bar and only a single product is returned, we set up logic so that the user would be brought directly to the product page rather than a search result page displaying only that product.
+This helps customers who already know exactly what they need get to the product page more quickly by eliminating an unnecessary step in the search process.

 Product Comparison